lynetteduran/ruby-lightning-talks/gist.md

 ## Whats So Great About Acts-as-taggable-on

 <li> Adds tag and tag clouds/calculations!
-<li> Can add more than one tag per model (upgrade from acts-ass-taggable-on-steroids)!
+<li> Can add more than one tag per model (upgrade from acts-as-taggable-on-steroids)!

 ## Why use Acts-as-taggable-on